YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the hairline was placed too low, too straight, or too dense at the front, cutting everything short may make the design look more artificial.
 A short haircut cannot correct a poor hairline design.

-If a patient had an infection, heavy crusting, black scabbing, persistent pain, or a bare patch that does not behave like normal shedding, I do not want him to solve it with grooming.
-I want him to contact his surgeon and be examined properly.
+If a patient had an infection, heavy crusting, black scabbing, persistent pain, or a bare patch that does not behave like normal shedding, grooming is not the answer.
+The right step is to contact the surgeon and be examined properly.

-Another warning sign is when the clinic gives the same haircut advice to every patient without looking at the actual scalp.
+Another issue is when the clinic gives the same haircut advice to every patient without looking at the actual scalp.
 Hair transplant recovery is not a script.

-How would I guide my own patient through this stage?
+How do I guide my own patient through this stage?

 If my own patient asks about a buzz cut after hair transplant, I first ask to see clear photos.
-I want daylight photos from the front, both sides, top, crown, and donor area.
+I ask for daylight photos from the front, both sides, top, crown, and donor area.

 Then I ask when the surgery was done, whether there was bleeding or trauma, whether the scalp is still red or painful, whether there are pimples, and whether the patient is mainly trying to look better or mainly trying to stop worrying.

-If the patient is still very early, I usually say no to buzzing the recipient area.
-If he is further along and healing is calm, I may allow cautious trimming around the non transplanted hair while still protecting the grafted zone.
+If the patient is still very early, the answer is usually no to buzzing the recipient area.
+If the patient is further along and healing looks quiet, I may allow cautious trimming around the non-transplanted hair while still protecting the grafted zone.

 My personal approach is conservative.
-At Diamond Hair Clinic, my priority is quality over quantity, and that same thinking continues after the surgery.
+At Diamond Hair Clinic, my priority is to protect the surgical result rather than chase a cleaner look too early.

-I would rather a patient feel slightly untidy for a little longer than irritate the scalp, expose the donor too early, or create weeks of unnecessary anxiety.
+A slightly untidy look for a little longer is better than irritating the scalp, exposing the donor too early, or creating weeks of unnecessary anxiety.

 For patients who had Sapphire FUE, the same principle applies.
-The tool matters, the incision quality matters, and the post surgery behavior also matters.
+The tool matters, the incision quality matters, and the behavior after surgery also matters.

 Use it only as a planned grooming decision, at the right time, with the right guard, on the right area, and with your surgeon’s approval.